bonkbanan/esp32-garageDoor/README.md

 # garageDoor
- project on esp32? to open your garage door from your iphone using homekit and library HomeSpan
+ project on esp32 where used library HomeSpam to pair this device with Homekit.
+You can open your garage door from iphone using defalut application "home"